jquery/contribute.jquery.org/pages/web-sites.md

 documentation as well.
-* **Wikis and CMSes are fraught with problems for community projects.** Both are targets for spammers, which leads to tight control over user accounts, compounding the problem that and only a small circle of people around the project maintainers with the ability to work on content and design.
+* **Wikis and CMSes are fraught with problems for community projects.** Both are targets for spammers, which leads to tight control over user accounts, compounding the problem that there is only a small circle of people around the project maintainers with the ability to work on content and design.
 Even if you desperately want to start contributing to a project, it can take a while before you encounter the right people and gain the trust to get set up with